wellcometrust/reach/docs/evaluation.md

 - We randomly selected 200 references from a list of Wellcome Trust publications from Uber Dimensions ("uber_api_publications.csv").
 - With this list (the 'positive' list) we used the fuzzy match algorithm to find a list (the 'negative' list) of the second most similar references to them (i.e. the best match would be the reference in question, and the second would be quite similar).
 - The positive list was reduced to 199 since one reference didn't have a second strong match, and the negative list gave 202 references since for some references there were multiple references with the same cosine similarity competing for second place.
-- We take the titles and publication IDs from these and combine them in "positive_and_negative_match_test_data.csv" where we record a 1 or 0 for the positive and negative lists respectively in 'Do we expect a match?'.
+- We take the titles and publication IDs from these and combine them in "positive_and_negative_match_test_data.csv", and in this create a 'Do we expect a match?' column where we record a '1' if this reference was from the positive list and a '0' if it was from the negative list.

 ### Evaluation Score 5
 - We remove the references with 'Do we expect a match?' = 0 from "uber_api_publications.csv", this is our 'publication set'.